AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/asset-details.md

 You can edit image assets (JPG or PNG) directly within GenStudio for Performance Marketing using Adobe Express.
 The _[!UICONTROL Powered by Adobe Express]_ Canvas provides convenient features to enhance your images without leaving the GenStudio application.
 You can easily remove backgrounds, apply generative fills, adjust effects, and crop images.

+>[!BEGINSHADEBOX]

+Criteria for using the [!DNL Edit in Adobe Express] feature:

+- Supported MIME types include `image/png` and `image/jpeg`
+- Minimum dimension is 50x50 pixels
+- Maximum dimension is 8000x8000 pixels
+- Maximum size is 40MB (40,000,000 bytes)

+>[!ENDSHADEBOX]

+**To edit an asset with Express**:

 1. In _[!DNL Content]_, select an image asset.
 Clicking on an asset opens a focused view of the asset.

 1. In the asset view, click the **[!UICONTROL Edit in Adobe Express]** icon in the upper right.